 While fire is used in some areas of the project for agricultural purposes to clear guamil or secondary forest, the project area has a very low risk of loss due to forest fires.
 The forests within the project area are considered tropical humid broadleaf forests and have a low likelihood of forest fire.
 This is evidenced by annual bulletins released by the Institucional Nacional de Bosques (INAB) in Guatemala that report on forest health and forest fire incidence across the country.
 The bulletins and summarized data can be found in INAB Boletin Estadistico.
 From 2004-20091 approximately 80-hectares were burned in the Izabal region that the Sistema Nacional de Prevención y Control de Incendios Forestales (SIPECIF) responded to.
 This relatively small area accounts for approximately 0.1% of the project area and is considered insignificant (less than 5% of carbon stocks) in terms of released emissions.
 Starting in 2010, INAB changed their yearly reports to only include the 6 districts with the most fires in that year.
-From 2010-20162, Izabal was never listed in this report, and in 2016, Izabal was one of only two departments in Guatemala in which no fires were reported3.
+From 2010-20172, Izabal was never listed in this report, and in 2017 and 2018, Izabal was one of only two departments in Guatemala in which no forest fires were reported3.

 No specific studies exist within the project area of Guatemala for the return interval for forests, however, there is considerable research on fire behavior in tropical rainforest systems in other geographies that can be generalized to Guatemala.
-Historical records and charcoal analysis of soil profiles show that tropical forest first, even in wetter forests, are not unprecedented.4 Fire can be considered endemic but rare in
+Historical records and charcoal analysis of soil profiles show that tropical forest first, even in wetter forests, are not unprecedented.4 Fire can be considered endemic but rare in tropical rainforest with return intervals of hundreds if not thousands of years.5 Fire susceptibility in tropical